PoisotLab/ms_network_prediction/manuscript.md

 predict and forecast species interactions would inform conservation efforts for protecting species, communities, and ecosystems.
-Integration of species interactions into the assessment of vulnerability to climate change is a needed methodological advance [@Foden2016IucSsc].
+Integration of species interactions into the assessment of vulnerability to climate change is a needed methodological advancement [@Foden2016IucSsc].
 International panels draw on models to establish scientific consensus [@Araujo2019StaDis], and they can be improved through more effective prediction of species distributions and interactions [@Syfert2014UsiSpe].
 Further, recent studies argue for a shift